Calculating Acid Dew Point for Tubular Air Heaters

 There are several industry time proven standard methods used to calculate acid dew point of the acids found in fossil fuel combustion gas.
 Generally these calculations are focused on each specific type of acid in the gas.
 Corrosion Monitoring Services (CMS) has applied these calculations to develop an Acid Dew Point Estimator (ADPE) tool.

 The ADPE can be integrated with another tool, the Financial Impact Report (FIR) to obtain data required for the calculations.
 The CMS-ADPE requires stoichiometric flue gas composition (based on fuel blend in the boiler) and TAH process data from the FIR calculator.
 This information is used to determine the combustion gas acid dew point.
 This is then compared with the air heater outlet gas temperature or ideally, tube surface temperature.
 Obtaining the combustion gas properties based on the fuel mix properties is the first step in evaluating the formation of acid that can develop on the air heater tube surfaces.
-Figure 1 shows a typical example of corrosion in progress in a tubular air heater (TAH).
+The image shown is a typical example of corrosion in progress in a tubular air heater (TAH).

 In the TAH shown in Figure 1, combustion gas flows around the outside of the tubes, and the tube sheet area nearest the cold air inlet has been operating below the acid dew point (wet) and already collected liquid and ash.
 This type of acid dew point corrosion is often identified in its early stages during TAH inspections.
 This normally occurs on the cold end combustion gas outlet tubes.
 This is an indication of operation below dew point temperature for the tubes and tube sheet surfaces.
 The tube sheet surface area and mass provides a massive heat sync exposed to the combustion air inlet.